bluesky/tiled/README.md

 [100 rows x 2 columns]
 ```

-Using an Internet browser or a commandline HTTP client like
+Using an Internet browser or a command-line HTTP client like
 [curl](https://curl.se/) or [httpie](https://httpie.io/) you can download the
 data in whole or in efficiently-chunked parts in the format of your choice: